Ingvild Kjerkol: 2022

 Back in July 2022, Ukraine had asked Norway to take in injured soldiers.
 The process was described as being slow and bureaucratic, and only in September was the request accepted.
 However during the request's evaluation, the process of taking in injured soldiers were temporarily halted.
 On 11 October, Kjerkol confirmed that the Ministry of Health and Care Services had taken long time to consider Ukraine's demand.
-She stated: "We wanted to consider this requirement before more offers were made to patients whom Ukraine designated as wounded soldiers.
-We responded to the Ukrainian authorities in mid-September, when we had decided that there was no need for a separate arrangement for Ukrainian medevac soldiers (medical evacuation, ed. note) in the municipal health and care service.
-Thus, there was a period when no offer was made to treat soldiers".
 She also assured that the Ministry's routines would be looked over in order to treat requests faster in the future.

 Kjerkol faced criticism from her own party and government partner, the Centre Party, for the government's proposal of cutting investment grants to build new care homes for elderly people and people with development disabilities.
 Kjerkol emphasised that they would not stop with construction, but that the government instead had prioritised general practitioners (GP), hospitals and mental health in the 2023 budget.

 On 1 December, Kjerkol ruled out looking further into whether or not ritual circumcision of boys is in violation of human rights, which had been brought up by the Norwegian Red Cross.

+2023

 In January 2023, Kjerkol announced that a panel for patients would be established and consist of nine members of different genders and age demographics.
 The panel, according to her, was established with the aim of improving the participation patients have in the ministry's work.